Stalag Luft III: Tunnel "Harry" completed

 The prisoners waited about a week for a moonless night, and on Friday 24 March, the escape attempt began.
 As night fell, those allocated a place moved to Hut 104.
 Unfortunately for the prisoners, the exit trap door of Harry was frozen solid and freeing it delayed the escape for an hour and a half.
 Then it was discovered that the tunnel had come up short of the nearby forest; at 10.30 p.m. the first man out emerged just short of the tree line close to a guard tower.
 (According to Alan Burgess, in his book The Longest Tunnel, the tunnel reached the forest, as planned, but the first few trees were too sparse to provide adequate cover).
 As the temperature was below freezing and there was snow on the ground, a dark trail would be created by crawling to cover.
 To avoid being seen by the sentries, the escapes were reduced to about ten per hour, rather than the one every minute that had been planned.
 Word was eventually sent back that no one issued with a number above 100 would be able to escape before daylight.
 As they would be shot if caught trying to return to their own barracks, these men changed back into their own uniforms and got some sleep.
 An air raid then caused the camp's (and the tunnel's) electric lighting to be shut down, slowing the escape even more.
 At around 1 a.m., the tunnel collapsed and had to be repaired.

 Despite these problems, 76 men crawled through to freedom, until at 4:55 a.m. on 25 March, the 77th man was spotted emerging by one of the guards.
 Those already in the trees began running, while New Zealand Squadron Leader Leonard Henry Trent VC who had just reached the tree line stood up and surrendered.
 The guards had no idea where the tunnel entrance was, so they began searching the huts, giving men time to burn their fake papers.
 Hut 104 was one of the last to be searched, and despite using dogs the guards were unable to find the entrance.
 Finally, German guard Charlie Pilz crawled back through the tunnel but found himself trapped at the camp end; he began calling for help and the prisoners opened the entrance to let him out, finally revealing its location.

-An early problem for the escapees was that most were unable to find the way into the railway station, until daylight revealed it was in a recess of the side wall to an underground pedestrian tunnel.
+An early problem for the escapees was that most were unable to find the way into the railway station, until daylight revealed the entrance was in a recess of the side wall to an underground pedestrian tunnel.
 Consequently, many of them missed their night time trains, and decided either to walk across country or wait on the platform in daylight.
 Another unanticipated problem was that March 1944 was the coldest March in the region for thirty years, with snow up to 5 ft deep, so the escapees had no option but to leave the cover of woods and fields and stay on the roads.